Below you’ll find all of our 2020 RV life updates from the road in one place.

 So I grew up visiting Fort Collins and the park during some of my summers as well.
 I even went to CSU for a leadership program there one summer while I was in High School!

-The KOA we were at was adorable.
+The Fort Collins / Lakeside KOA was adorable.
 It had mini-golf, a pond with fishing and paddle boats, its own little train that circled the campground tooting its horn, and it even had campsites with hot tubs!
 (No idea why we didn’t book one of those…)

 While in town, we decided to make use of all the excellent bike trails and breweries by creating our own bike & brew tour.
 (If DIY bike & brew tours are your thing, here’s one I devised, with step-by-step instructions, for Traverse City, Michigan.)
 We had intended to visit five locations… we made it to three 😂 … New Belgium, Odells, and Funkworks.